d3b4g/leonids/_posts/bloodhound.md

 - LDAP
 - SMB RPC

+Data collected with the SharpHound ingestor, and are saved in json format in different files.
+Import these files to BloodHound UI for processsing

 ### Execution
 Once data is ingested, we can querry or graph the data to find attack paths